Australia–Indonesia relations: New Order and East Timor

-The avowedly anti-communist stance of new President Suharto and his “New Order” government was a point of common cause with successive Australian governments.
+The avowedly anti-communist stance of new President Suharto and his "New Order" government was a point of common cause with successive Australian governments.
 Australian foreign minister Paul Hasluck visited Indonesia to meet Suharto three times between August 1966 and January 1968 before Suharto's formal appointment as President of Indonesia in March 1968.
 Australian prime minister John Gorton then visited Jakarta in June 1968, making only the second visit by any Australian prime minister to Indonesia.
 Suharto made his first visit to Australia in 1972, and met with Prime Minister William McMahon.
-Following his election in December 1972, Gough Whitlam met President Suharto in Yogyakarta in September 1974.
+Following his election in December 1972, Gough Whitlam met President Suharto in Yogyakarta in September 1974 and told him that he did not support East Timor's independence, claiming that it would destabilise the region.
 The leaders again met in Townsville in 1975, Suharto's last visit to Australia.

 A cultural agreement encouraging wider mutual understanding and cooperation in culture, education, arts and sport was signed in 1968.
 Australia contributed $1 million for the restoration and reconstruction of Borobudur in 1973.
 In the same year, negotiations on seabed boundaries between Australia and Indonesia were concluded for an area in the Arafura Sea from west of Cape York to a point south of West Timor, excluding points south of Portuguese Timor.

 In the build-up to the Indonesian invasion of East Timor in 1975, five Australian journalists were killed in the East Timorese border town of Balibo.
 According to a 2007 Australian coronial enquiry, the journalists were deliberately shot by members of the Indonesian special forces.
 According to Indonesia, the men were killed in cross-fire between the military and pro-independence militia.
 Gough Whitlam made assurances that Australia would not intervene in the conflict, and encouraged Indonesian action to take over East Timor in 1975 on the basis of concerns over the left-leaning Fretilin movement.
 Subsequent killings and famine eliminated one-third, or 200,000, of the territory's population.
 The new Australian Prime Minister Malcolm Fraser met Suharto in October 1976, offering de facto recognition of the Indonesian annexation of East Timor, which was followed by Australia's de jure recognition in 1979, the only foreign government to afford complete recognition of the incorporation.
 The Balibo Five proved a significant sticking point in the relationship between Australia and Indonesia, a weakness which was compounded by a 1986 Sydney Morning Herald article which discussed Suharto's business dealings in a negative light.
 The growing prominence of trade and investment for the relationship, however, led to the steady growth of trade between the two countries beginning in the 1980s, with average growth of up to 19%.